Galleta20102/Mambaforer-GLT/README.md

     ```

 ## Getting Dataset
-Download style and content datasets then put into the folder `datasets/` .<br>
+Download the style and content datasets, then create a `datasets/` folder in the project root and place the downloaded datasets inside it.<br>
 Style image dataset is WikiArt collected from [WIKIART](https://www.wikiart.org/) - [download](https://www.kaggle.com/datasets/steubk/wikiart)<br>
 Content image dataset is COCO2014 - [download](https://cocodataset.org/#download)<br>